TalhaIbnaBanna/Applied-Machine-Learning-For-Business-Banna-/README.md

 * Dimensionality reduction: PCA and AutoEncoders for visualization.
 * Kernel comparisons: Linear vs. RBF.
 * Baseline models for performance benchmarking.

+## Avatar: Fire and Ash Revenue Prediction (Project 2)

+In this project I developed a model to predict box office movie revenues and specifically predicted the revenue for Avatar: Fire and Ash before its release.
+It contains:

+* A codebook where I made a fact table to use in feature engineering later on
+* A codebook where I aggregated my fact table and did feature engineering
+* A codebook where I made my model and actually predicted the performance of Avatar: Fire and Ash